 Adding Group Member Evaluation or Peer Review to your topic

 Either tool can be added to your topic by adding the activity as an external tool.
 In step 6 of the linked instructions,

-It is possible to grant extension for students (individuals or specific groups) using the tool.
-However, it is important to keep in mind that extensions could possibly impacts the next steps/deadlines.
-Also, TCs need to keep in mind that if the students
+It is possible to grant extensions for students (individuals or specific groups) using the tool.
+However, it is important to keep in mind that extensions could possibly impact the next steps/deadlines.
+Also, TCs need to keep in mind that if the

-have used the assignment extension request tool, this will not integrate automatically with Feedbackfruits, therefore TCs will need to manually create these extensions within the tool.
+students have used the assignment extension request tool, this will not integrate automatically with FeedbackFruits, therefore TCs will need to manually create these extensions within the tool.

 If you need at elbow support, you can access direct help via the chat function in the bottom left-hand corner of the FeedbackFruits activity.
 In-activity support includes introductory video guides and links to the FeedbackFruits Help Centre and the Chat